vmware-archive/pop/doc/source/topics/learning.rst

 functions.

 Rule 2 - Complexity is dealt with through breaking apart Classes.
-Functions work on thier own, morphed with data stored alongside them on the namespace.
+Functions work on their own, morphed with data stored alongside them on the namespace.
 Instead of encapsulation, namespace isolation.

 Rule 3 - Subs and Patterns